-His interdisciplinary play, SO DAMN PROUD, selected for play development by Native Voices at the Autry Museum (LA) will premiere in Vancouver, BC in February 2021 at The Cultch.
-Justin's pilot, BOUNDARY BAY, has been presented in stage readings with scores of Indigenous actors across Canada through his involvement with Testify Indigenous Law and Arts Collective.
+His interdisciplinary play, SO DAMN PROUD, selected for play development by Native Voices at the Autry Museum (LA) will premiere in Vancouver, BC, in February 2021 at The Cultch.
+Justin's pilot, BOUNDARY BAY, has been presented in staged readings with scores of Indigenous actors across Canada through his involvement with Testify Indigenous Law and Arts Collective.
 LNG, a play version adapted from the Boundary Bay pilot, enjoyed a first draft workshop at University of California, San Diego, organized by professor Julie Burelle and her UCSD Indigenous Theater classes in the spring of 2017.
 He is currently working on a new play, THE TRAVELER, as part of the 2020 Arts Club Emerging Playwrights Unit.

-An artist resident at Skwachàys Lodge in Vancouver, Justin has worked on theater and film projects in LA, NYC, the Bay Area, Seattle, and Vancouver in a variety of capacities, since 1998.
-With a long history working for arts organizations and institutions, Justin was a teaching artist for Red Eagle Soaring Native Youth theater, and the special appointee for the Bachelor of Performing Arts at Douglas College in 2019.
+An artist resident at Skwachàys Lodge in Vancouver, Justin has worked on theatre and film projects in LA, NYC, the Bay Area, Seattle, and Vancouver in a variety of capacities, since 1998.
+With a long history working for arts organizations and institutions, Justin was a teaching artist for Red Eagle Soaring Native Youth Theatre and the special appointee for the Bachelor of Performing Arts at Douglas College in 2019.

 Joshua Mangeshig Pawis-Steckley is an Ojibwe woodland artist/graphic designer from Barrie, ON.
-He is a member of Wasauksing, FN and has been living in Vancouver, BC since 2015.
-He is currently an Artist-in-Residence at Skwachay's Lodge in downtown Vancouver practicing his acrylic painting and illustration techniques.
-His work aims to promote and reclaim traditional Ojibwe stories, teachings and culture, while modernizing the woodland style and bringing it into mainstream focus through a variety of mediums.
+He is a member of Wasauksing, FN and has been living in Vancouver, BC, since 2015.
+He is currently an Artist in Residence at Skwachàys Lodge in downtown Vancouver practicing his acrylic painting and illustration techniques.
+His work aims to promote and reclaim traditional Ojibwe stories, teachings and culture while modernizing the woodland style and bringing it into mainstream focus through a variety of mediums.

 He is an experienced graphic designer, painter, illustrator and screen-printer who graduated from the Graphic Design program at the Nova Scotia Community College in 2014.
 He has had several solo exhibitions with his latest being "Oshkimaadiziig" which was held at The Art Gallery of Sudbury from Sept-Nov 2019.
-He recently did a Google Doodle which was displayed on the google search page on July 15th 2019 and was the selected artist for the Vancouver Public Library banner project which showcases 6 large banners in the downtown Vancouver Library for the 2019-2020 year.
+He recently did a Google Doodle which was displayed on the Google search page on July 15th, 2019 and was the selected artist for the Vancouver Public Library banner project which showcases 6 large banners in the downtown Vancouver Library for the 2019-2020 year.
 He is currently working on illustrating children's books for Groundwood books and Harper-Collins.

-Crystal has walked local runways, local to international print ads such as for Kodak and Air China, commercial work for HP, traveled for modelling shoots and for a reality show pilot in Hawaii.
+Crystal has walked local runways, local to international print ads such as for Kodak and Air China, commercial work for HP, travelled for modelling shoots and for a reality show pilot in Hawaii.
 Her film credits are from Percy Jackson, Hot Tub Time Machine, American Pie 7 and Reverie.
 In 2019 she worked on two short films in Vancouver, Red Moon and Reverie.
 She also had a guest star role on Tribal, directed by Ron E. Scott.
 Her character is Tawnya Smallbones in the second episode alongside Jessica Matten.
 She wrapped up the year with the art of clowning with David MacMurray Smith in a 3 month intensive.
 The past 2 years of consistent training with various coaches and workshops with casting directors.
 Her coaches include Christiane Hirt, Natalie Therriault, Jeb Beach, Deb Podowski, Ben Corns and Trish Allan.
-In 2017 Crystal got accepted into the artist in residence program at Skwachays Lodge where she has been able to be consistent and focused on her acting career.
+In 2017 Crystal got accepted into the Artist in Residence program at Skwachàys Lodge where she has been able to be consistent and focused on her acting career.
 She is represented by Principals Talent and her agent is Sean Burrows.